cpske/programming1/git/intro-git.md

 ## Adding a Directory to the Repository

-You can use `git add` to add a directory and all its files.
+You can use `git add` to add a directory and all its contents.
 Git will add **everything** in the directory and its subdirectories -- so be careful.

 If you want to add **everything** in the project `src` directory to git, use:
 ```shell
 cmd> git add src
 ```
-**Note**:  **After** you add the `src` dir to git, if you later create new files in the "src" directory then you must add those files to git yourself.
+**Note**:  **After** you add the `src` dir to git, if you later create a new file in the "src" directory then you must add that file to git yourself.
 Its not automatic.

-As usual, to save the directory and its contents to the repository, run `git commit`:
+To save the directory and its contents to the repository, run `git commit`:
 ```shell
 cmd> git commit -m "add source code dir"
 ```

 ### View History

-View the history of all commits (revisions) to a repository by typing `git history`.
+View the history of all commits (revisions) to a repository by typing `git history` or `git log --oneline` (the "--oneline" is optional).
 For the example above:
 ```shell
 cmd> git history